openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   The course page that provides potential learners with a course summary, prerequisites, a course video and image, and important dates.

+.. only:: Partners

-  For more information, see :ref:`partnercoursestaff:The Course About Page`.
+  For more information, see :ref:`partnercoursestaff:Pub Creating and Announcing a Course`.

 **Accessible Label**